-Join Maxim Jago for an in-depth discussion in this video Creating a project, part of Getting Started with EDIUS 6.
+Join Maxim Jago for an in-depth discussion in this video Creating a project, part of Learning EDIUS 6.

 The first stage of working with EDIUS is to create a new project.
 And when you do this, you're going to create a file that sits on your hard drive and contains links to your media files, and any creative decisions that you've made.
 Now it's super important to understand the distinction between the links that you see inside your project and the media files that they point to.
 If you move your project file to another machine, you are not going to have any online media.
 Everything's going to go offline unless you also bring the original media files.

 So just to be clear, if you import media into EDIUS All you're doing, really, is creating shortcuts to that media.
 So, let's have a look here.
 This is what you get when you first start up EDIUS.
 You've got the option to choose the profile, I already have one set up here.
 I can browse to open an existing project and I can make a new project, which is what I'm going to do.
 I've also got a list of recent projects here.
 If I click on New Project.
 Here we go.
 I have a relatively short list of presets available.